ontop/ontop-website/dev/db-adapter.md

 And the default implementation is `it.unibz.inf.ontop.generation.serializer.impl.DefaultSelectFromWhereSerializer`.

 For instance, the serializer for PostgreSQL within Ontop is the class `it.unibz.inf.ontop.generation.serializer.impl.PostgresSelectFromWhereSerializer`.

-### Function symbol factory

-The *function symbol factory* establishes the correspondence between the function symbols of the SPARQL specification (such as "STRLEN" or "NOW") and their counterparts in the target dialect (e.g. "LENGTH" or "CURRENT_TIMESTAMP").

-The interface to implement is `it.unibz.inf.ontop.model.term.functionsymbol.db.DBFunctionSymbolFactory`.
-And the default implementation is `it.unibz.inf.ontop.model.term.functionsymbol.db.impl.AbstractSQLDBFunctionSymbolFactory`.

-For instance, the function symbol factory for PostgreSQL within Ontop is the class `it.unibz.inf.ontop.model.term.functionsymbol.db.impl.PostgreSQLDBFunctionSymbolFactory`.

-### Datatype factory

-The *datatype factory* declares the hierarchy of datatypes used by the DBMS, and specifies their correspondence with types used in SPARQL (such as xsd datatypes).

-The interface to implement (for SQL dialects) is `it.unibz.inf.ontop.model.type.SQLDBTypeFactory`.
-And the default implementation is `it.unibz.inf.ontop.model.type.impl.DefaultSQLDBTypeFactory` .

-For instance, the datatype factory for PostgreSQL within Ontop is the class `it.unibz.inf.ontop.model.type.impl.PostgreSQLDBTypeFactory`.

-## Optional implementations

-Additional implementations can be optionally provided.

 ### Normalizer